solana-foundation/solana-improvement-documents/proposals/0162-remove-accounts-executable-flag-checks.md

 - `IncorrectProgramId` for unrecognized built-in programs

-All in all, the following error messages related to invocation of program accounts will be coalesced into `UnsupportedProgramId`:
+All in all, the following error messages related to invocation of program accounts will be coalesced into `UnsupportedProgramId`, but some of them will remain in use in other circumstances unrelated to program execution:

 - `InvalidProgramForExecution`
 - `AccountNotExecutable`